Prominent Tampa Surgeon, Who Hid Bullet Found During Surgery, Gets Probation

 Yesterday, County Court Judge Cheryl Thomas "withheld adjudication," meaning Dr. Ciesla will not receive a conviction on his record (assuming he completes the terms of his probation successfully).
 He will also be eligible for an Early Termination of Probation, after serving one full year of probation, if all of his terms and conditions have been met.

-The SLAVIN LAW FIRM, in Clearwater, handles criminal matters throughout the Tampa Bay area (and, if necessary, throughout the State of Florida).
-If you have any questions about your criminal case, please contact criminal attorney Aaron J. Slavin, Esq. for a free consultation.
+The Blake & Dorsten, P.A., in Clearwater, handles criminal matters throughout the Tampa Bay area (and, if necessary, throughout the State of Florida).
+If you have any questions about your criminal case, please contact criminal attorney Nicholas J. Dorsten, Esq. for a free consultation.

-If your case requires an experienced and aggressive (yet affordable) representation, the SLAVIN LAW FIRM will be there for you.
+If your case requires an experienced and aggressive (yet affordable) representation, the Blake & Dorsten, P.A. will be there for you.
 365/24/7.
-Contact attorney Aaron J. Slavin, Esq. at 727.474.3785 or 1.877.HIRE.SLF and start protecting your rights today.
+Contact us, Esq. at 727.286.6141 and start protecting your rights today.